OpenAMP/kvmtool-openamp-staging/README_RSL.md

 --shmem-addr 0xd4000000 --shmem-size 0x1000000 \
 --network mode=tap,tapif=tap0,trans=mmio,vhost=1 \
 --vproxy --vsock 3 \
+-- 9p /tmp,/tmp \
 -p "fs(0,0):/rsl/hello h=192.168.200.254 e=192.168.200.2 u=ftp pw=ftp o=virtioNet;;hello r=;;hvl.irq=12;;hvl.shm_addr=0xd4000000 f=0x400 tn=hello" \
 --kernel vxWorks_lpc

+# Full hypervisorless-mode virtio mode

+The  physical machine monitor virtio back-end has been validated in full hypervisorless mode on a Xilinx Zynq UltraScale+ MPSoC ZCU102 platform, with the RSL daemon running on PetaLinux on the main CPU cluster and with VxWorks running on one of the Cortex-R5 CPUs.

+The shared memory information is included in the PetaLinux DTB and is made accessible to the RSL daemon (virtio back-end) via a userspace I/O device.
+The notification mechanism between the back-end and the front-end is based on the Xilinx IPI (Inter Processor Interrupt) mailbox controller.

+## VMM to PMM transition

+The KVM VCPU threads were replaced with a PMM thread which monitors a char device fd for mailbox notifications.

+Several kvmtool initialization steps have been disabled and /dev/kvm not used at all.

+The PMM pseudo-state machine implemented in virtio/mmio.c / virtio_mmio_notification_out handles configuration and virtqueue notifications and calls the appropriate virtio device back-end to handle requests.

+A synchronization mechanism is put in place to handle queue PFN configuration which uses the same device register for all the virtqueues.

+VM sockets (vsock) are enabled with support from the Linux vhost_vsock module.
+The PMM registers call and kick eventfds with the vhost subsystem and acts as notification proxy between vhost_vsock and the virtio vsock driver in the auxiliary runtime known as guest in hypervisor-based deployments.

+A new command line parameter (--pmm) has been added to enable full hypervisor-less mode.

+An updated launch configuration will look like:

+lkvm run --debug \
+--vxworks --rsld --pmm --debug-nohostfs --transport mmio \
+--shmem-addr 0x77000000 --shmem-size 0x1000000 \
+--cpus 1 --mem 128 \
+-p "fs(0,0):/rsl/hello h=192.168.200.254 e=192.168.200.2 u=ftp pw=ftp o=virtioNet f=0x01 r=;;hvl.shm_addr=0x77000000" \
+--vproxy \
+--console virtio \
+--network mode=tap,tapif=tap0,trans=mmio \
+--vsock 3 \
+--9p /tmp,/tmp